Permian Basin (North America): Horseshoe Atoll

 The Horseshoe Atoll is a westward-tilting arcuate chain of reef mounds 175 mi long located in the Midland Basin, consisting of 1804 ft of limestone accumulated in the Pennsylvanian and 1099 ft in the Permian, with 15 significant petroleum reservoirs from 6099 ft to 9902 ft in depth.

 The reef complex consists of Upper Pennsylvanian Strawn, Canyon and Cisco limestones, overlain by Lower Permian Wolfcamp sandstones and shales of terrigenous origin prograding northeast to southwest.
 The first production well, Seabird Oil Company of Delaware No. 1-B J. C. Caldwell, was completed in 1948.

 Depositional history

-The Permian Basin is the thickest deposit of Permian-aged rocks on Earth which were rapidly deposited during the collision of North America and Gondwana (South America and Africa) between the late Mississippian through the Permian.
+The Permian Basin is the thickest deposit of Permian-aged rocks on Earth; they were rapidly deposited during the collision of North America and Gondwana (South America and Africa) between the late Mississippian through the Permian.
 The Permian Basin also includes formations that date back to the Ordovician Period, 445 million years ago (mya).

 Proterozoic

-Prior to the breakup of the Precambrian supercontinent and the formation of the modern Permian Basin geometry, shallow marine sedimentation onto the ancestral Tobosa Basin characterized the passive margin, shallow marine environment.
+Before the breakup of the Precambrian supercontinent and the formation of the modern Permian Basin geometry, shallow marine sedimentation onto the ancestral Tobosa Basin characterized the passive margin, shallow marine environment.
 The Tobosa Basin also contains basement rock that dates back to 1,330 million years ago (mya), and that is still visible in the present-day Guadalupe Mountains.
 The basement rock contains biotite-quartz granite, discovered at a depth of 3847 m.

 In the nearby Apache and Glass Mountains, the basement rock is made of metamorphosed sandstone and Precambrian-aged granite.
 The entire area is also underlain by layered mafic rocks, which are thought to be a part of Pecos Mafic Igneous Suite, and extends 360 km into the southern US.
 It has been dated to 1,163 mya.